Andorra Residency by Investment, how do I invest?

 Areas of Investment Allowed in Category A

-- 1. Property in Andorra.
-As from 2017 a local mortgage can now count towards the investment requirement.
-Formerly the entire equity of 350,000 was required to be brought to Andorra and invested, but this is no longer the case.
+1. Property in Andorra.
+A local mortgage can now count towards the investment requirement.
+Formerly the entire equity was required to be brought to Andorra and invested, but this is no longer the case.
 It can also include the purchase of land but in which case you will have to rent a property as all residents need to prove a livable address..
 Please note the requirement that It is the head of household who individually must ensure that he or she has invested the full amount.

-- 4. Andorran Government Treasuries or Public Company bonds, In 2019 Treasuries were available at a return of 1.75% (Maturity July 2022).
+4. Andorran Government Treasuries or Public Company bonds, In 2022 Treasuries were available at a return of 1.75% (Maturity July 2022).
 There is little public information available but government bonds are issued for subscription from time to time, the bank will help on that.
 Public Company bonds are not readily available yet but may be in the future (See the "Fons d'Habitatge" above for example).

 So what do I do next?

 Once you have satisfied your self with what is required the next step is to turn to the page